 Experts believe this is due to the infrastructural and financial restraints of connecting to the internet via desktop.

 As previously mentioned, in 2020, Nigeria was ranked first, with 75.1% of mobile web traffic.

 How much of the United States’ internet traffic is on mobile?

-Based on the stats from the first quarter of 2021, mobile devices generate 54.18% of the global website traffic, whereas active mobile internet users make 59.5% of total internet users.
+As of March, 2022, mobile devices generate 57.84% of the global website traffic, whereas active mobile internet users make 59.5% of total internet users.